Jan 29th 2016

 By increasing early diagnosis, detection and management of respiratory conditions in a community setting, the project aims to reduce emergency admissions and re-admissions to hospitals, from 13% to the national average of 8% by 2017.

-The Trust is also due to open a new acute hospital, The Midland Metropolitan Hospital, in 2018, which will embody the Future Hospital principles and philosophies, as a beacon for providing effective and appropriate care for its patients.
+The Trust is also due to open a new acute hospital, The Midland Metropolitan Hospital, which will embody the Future Hospital principles and philosophies, as a beacon for providing effective and appropriate care for its patients.